philipdemand/e-vent-app/README.md

 A logged-in user can:
   Persist their logged-in state through a page refresh Create an event with details
-    (CRUD actions on Attendance using RESTful and custom routes) Register for an existing event, along with the total number of attendees they plan to bring Have their registration displayed to all users Update their number of attendees
+    (CRUD actions on Attendance using RESTful routes) Register for an existing event, along with the total number of attendees they plan to bring Have their registration displayed to all users Update their number of attendees